mcekwonu/Hidden-Fluid-Mechanics-Pytorch/README.md

 # Hidden-Fluid-Mechanics-Pytorch
 Original codes of Hidden Fluids Models in PyTorch and trained the codes with data (cylinder_nektar_wake.mat) of Raissi et al (reference).
 The data was rearranged and save as cylinder_wake.mat, which can be found in Data folder.
-This training was done at $Re=1100$ as against the original $Re$ at which the data was obtained.
+This training was done at $Re=1100$ as against the original $Re=100$ at which the data was obtained.

 Three variants of neural networks:
 - "vanilla" - plain MLP,